-In the phase 2 pivotal trial for tisagenlecleucel, the overall remission rate (ORR, defined as CR/CRi within 3 months) for patients with r/r B-ALL was 82% (n = 50).
+Tisagenlecleucel was the first CAR T-cell therapy approved by the FDA, based on the phase 2 pivotal trial ELIANA.
+Overall remission rate, defined as CR/CRi within 3 months, was 82% (n = 50).
 All infused patients with a best overall response of CR/CRi were minimal residual disease (MRD) negative; 95% of these patients were negative by day 28.